kubernetes/kops/docs/cli/kops_delete_instancegroup.md

 ## kops delete instancegroup

-Delete instancegroup
+Delete instance group.

 ### Synopsis

-Delete an instancegroup configuration. kOps has the concept of "instance groups", which are a group of similar virtual machines.
+Delete an instance group configuration. kOps has the concept of "instance groups", which are a group of similar virtual machines.
 On AWS, they map to an AutoScalingGroup.
-An ig work either as a Kubernetes master or a node.

 ```
-kops delete instancegroup [flags]
+kops delete instancegroup INSTANCE_GROUP [flags]
 ```

 ### Examples